-(f) Includes interest expense of 0.03%.
+(f) Includes interest expense of 0.01% and 0.03% for the year ended October 31, 2022 and the period ended October 31, 2021, respectively.

 (g) Recognition of net investment income (loss) by the Fund is affected by the timing and declaration of dividends by the underlying investment companies in which the Fund invests.